msoniisg/notes/README.md

 ## Kubernetes:
+- prepare architecture
 - replicasets and replication controller
 - pod and deployment
 - statefulset and deployment
 - what is ingress, why ingress
 - what is cluster-issuer
 - pvc and pv
+- what is storage class
+- what is kube proxy
+- what dose api server

 ## Git GitHub